 Savoring the Best Czech Food in Prague on the Taste of Prague Food Tour

-When you think of Prague you probably think of the medieval charm of Prague Castle and Old Town, the long and sometimes tragic history, or the breathtaking scenery along the Vltava River.
+Prague is on many a Europe bucket list for so many reasons.
+When you think of the City of a Hundred Spires, you likely think of the medieval charm of Prague Castle and Old Town, the long and sometimes tragic history, or the breathtaking scenery along the Vltava River.
 But did you also know that Prague is known to have some of the best food in the Czech Republic?
 Certainly beer lovers will know of the excellent Czech beer.
 The original Budweiser beer, Budvar, is made in Cesky Budjovice after all, not far from Prague.
 But we wanted to dig deep into Czech cuisine and find those places that locals love, learn about the culture that surrounds the food, and any farm-to-table scene there might be.
 And taking a Prague food tour was the perfect way to do it.

 There are plenty of excellent restaurants in Prague, many of which cater strictly to tourists, but we needed to get off the beaten path away from the heavily touristed areas if we were going to find the best Czech food in Prague.
 The growing season here is very short so there aren’t a lot of vegetables grown, making Bohemian-style cuisine heavy in meat and potato dishes.
 But there had to be more than just roast pork with potato dumplings and cabbage.
 Can you say braised pork knuckle?
 It’s one of their faves!